Cerebellum-Network/contribute/TRACKS.md

 - New crypto library
 - Extending existing library's functionalities

-### Requirements

-- Specify what programming language you'll use
-- Provide any publications/papers you will base your work on
-- Research other crypto libraries providing similar functionalities.
-State whether/how you plan to use their work.
-If they don't suit your needs, provide a detailed explanation why and what's missing
-- List any existing crypto libraries that you will use as reference implementation (e.g. in a different language)

 ## Research

 ### Applies to

 - Research projects related to decentralized storage and content delivery optimizations
 - New Utility and Product Use-cases

-### Requirements

-- Specify the problem(s) that you want to investigate, and why these are important.
-- Declare the research questions/hypothesis.
-- State the methodology that will be applied.
-- Explain how the data will be collected and the analysis procedures.
-- Outline the expected results and how they would be double-checked by the grants team (reproducibility of the data analysis).
-- Research for relevant related work or declare how the literature review will be conducted.
-- Research and declare the intended venue for results publication and the timeline for publication.

 ## Documentation